 Advertising and Marketing

-On June 22, 2009, President Barack Obama signed into law the Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act), giving the U.S. Food and Drug Administration (FDA) comprehensive authority to regulate the manufacturing, marketing, and sale of tobacco products.
+On June 22, 2009, President Barack Obama signed into law the Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act), giving the U.S. Food and Drug Administration (FDA) comprehensive authority to regulate the manufacturing, marketing, and sale of commercial tobacco products.
 The Tobacco Control Act contains several provisions related to the retail environment.
 Perhaps most notably, the law mandated restrictions on the sales, marketing, and advertising of cigarettes and smokeless tobacco.

 The Tobacco Control Act expands the ability of state and local governments to regulate tobacco product advertising.
 It also prohibits tobacco products from being marketed with health descriptors such as “light,” “mild,” or “low,” unless the FDA has specifically approved the marketing.